 - feeling sleepy, tired or dizzy – as your body gets used to pregabalin, these side effects should wear off.
 If they do not wear off within a week or 2, your doctor may reduce your dose or increase it more slowly.
 If that doesn't work you may need to switch to a different medicine.

 - mood changes – if you feel this medicine is causing mood changes , speak to your doctor as you may need a change of medicine.

 - feeling sick – take pregabalin with or after a meal or snack to ease your symptoms.
 It may also help if you don't eat rich or spicy food.

-- swollen hands, arms, legs and feet - if your feet are swollen, try sitting with your feet up on a chair or bed and try not to stand for a long time.
+- swollen hands, arms, legs and feet – if your feet are swollen, try sitting with your feet up on a chair or bed and try not to stand for a long time.
 Exercise might help if your arms are swollen.
-If that doesn't help or it becomes painful, contact your doctor.
+If that does not help or it becomes painful, contact your doctor.

 - blurred vision – avoid driving or using tools or machines while this is happening.
 If it lasts for more than a day or 2 speak to your doctor as they may need to change your treatment.